UpstateWomenInSoftwareEngineering/study_helper/README.md

 This project is part of 🎃#Hacktoberfest2024, supported by UpWiSE.
 All are welcome to work on issues and join in!

 ### How to Help This Project
 1. Before beginning any work, please review the Issues for this repository to see what work is available.
-The following filter shows which issues do not have an Assignee, and can be assigned: [Unassigned Issue Filter for the Course Tracker](https://github.com/UpstateWomenInSoftwareEngineering/study_helper/issues?q=is%3Aissue+is%3Aopen+no%3Aassignee)
+The following filter shows which issues do not have an Assignee, and can be assigned: [Unassigned Issue Filter for the Study Helper](https://github.com/UpstateWomenInSoftwareEngineering/study_helper/issues?q=is%3Aissue+is%3Aopen+no%3Aassignee)
 2. When you find an issue you'd like to take on, leave a comment to request that you be assigned to the issue.
 3. Once a project admin assigns the issue to you, you can begin the issue work! ✨
 4. Clone the repository locally, then create a Branch to begin working on the issue.